The-Scripters-Guild/ForgeWiki/scripting/nodes/objects-transform/move-object-to-transform.md

 Translates and rotates the Object to match the position and rotation of the Destination Object over the Duration in Seconds.
 Optionally provide a Movement Curve to make the animation non-linear.

 ## Node Type
 Nodes fall into two basic categories: Data and Execution.
-This node supplies Data for an Execution node.
+This node Executes a function directly in the node string.

 ## Inputs
 | Input | Type | Required | Description |